jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/scheme.md

 </em>
 </td>
 <td>
-<p>The port that are exposed by this service.
+<p>The port that is exposed by this service.
 More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies">https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies</a></p>
 </td>
 </tr>